Living On A Budget

 8. Drive an older vehicle

-We recently sold our 2015 Ford truck and downgraded to a much older, cheaper pickup truck that we were able to purchase with cash.
+We recently sold our 2015 Ford truck and downgraded to a much older, more budget friendly pickup truck that we were able to purchase with cash.
 Even though our new-to-us truck is a little rough around the edges and not nearly as new and shiny, it gets us from point A to point B and saves us a ton of money each month!

 9. We shop around to get the best rates available

 Many of our monthly bills have been negotiated or price matched in order to get the lowest rates.
 This may not work every time, but it never hurts to ask your service providers so that you can be confident that you are getting the best deal.
 Below are some examples of how we do this: